Skip to content

 “Audit my dungeon level for spatial issues and test that NPCs can navigate from the entrance to the boss room.”

-Tools used: scene_mapspatial_auditnav_queryplacement
+Tools used: godotiq_scene_mapgodotiq_spatial_auditgodotiq_nav_querygodotiq_placement

 When you’re joining a project or picking up code you haven’t touched in a while.